Memorial Hall (Harvard University): Conception and construction

 on October 6 the cornerstone was laid, Oliver Wendell Holmes Sr. composing a hymn for the occasion.

-In May 1878 the Committee of Fifty notified the President and Fellows that the project was complete and the premises ready for formal transfer to the university.
-On July 8 the President and Fellows unanimously voted to "accept with profound gratitude this splendid and precious gift."
+In May 1878, the Committee of Fifty notified the President and Fellows that the project was complete and the premises ready for formal transfer to the university.
+On July 8 the President and Fellows unanimously voted to "accept with profound gratitude this splendid and precious gift".

 Architecture and facilities

-The building's High Victorian Gothic design, by alumni William Robert Ware and Henry Van Brunt, was selected in a blind competition.
+The building's High Victorian Gothic design, by Harvard alumni William Robert Ware and Henry Van Brunt, was selected in a blind competition.
 A 1907 publication gives dimensions of 305 by 113 feet, with a height of 190 feet at the tower;

 a 2012 source gave a height of 195 feet, making it the ninth-tallest building in Cambridge at that time.

 Its 1970 National Historic Landmark designation recognized it one of the nation's most dramatic examples of High Victorian Gothic architecture.

 A general restoration was carried out between 1987 and 1996.

 Annenberg Hall

-What was originally known as Alumni Hallnine thousand square feet shaped by massive wooden trusses, walnut paneling, and a blue, stenciled ceilingwas dedicated in 1874.
+What was originally known as Alumni Hall—nine thousand square feet shaped by massive wooden trusses, walnut paneling, and a blue, stenciled ceiling—was dedicated in 1874.

 Originally intended for formal occasions such as alumni dinners, it was almost immediately converted to a dining commons, and was for fifty years the college's main dining hall (charging, in 1884, $3.97 for a month's meals).